Chart Color Schemes

 Employment conditions in Jilliby - Yarramalong demonstrate strong performance, ranking among the top 35% of areas assessed nationally

-Jilliby - Yarramalong has a skilled workforce with notable representation in the construction sector.
-The unemployment rate as of June 2025 was 3.1%.
+Jilliby - Yarramalong has a skilled workforce with the construction sector being particularly prominent.
+The unemployment rate in the area is 3.3%.

-Employment growth over the past year was estimated at 2.6%.
-In June 2025, 1,989 residents were employed, with an unemployment rate 1.1% lower than Greater Sydney's rate of 4.2%.
-Workforce participation in Jilliby - Yarramalong was 65.1%, compared to Greater Sydney's 60.0%.
-Employment is concentrated in construction, health care & social assistance, and education & training.
+Over the past year, there was an estimated employment growth of 3.4%.
+As of September 2025, 2,049 residents are employed, and the unemployment rate is 0.9% lower than Greater Sydney's rate of 4.2%.
+The workforce participation rate in Jilliby - Yarramalong is 65.1%, which is higher than Greater Sydney's 60.0%.
+Employment among residents is concentrated in construction, health care & social assistance, and education & training.

 Frequently Asked Questions - Employment